Personalized Approach To Animal Care

 In 2019, we launched another exciting initiative – Baypath Educates – largely geared at engaging our animal-loving youth, but also any other group or civic organizations, endeavoring to learn more about animal care and animal welfare.
 Our passionate and knowledgeable Community Liaison, Michelle Kreell, serves as an ambassador for the organization in this regard.
 Michelle hosts shelter tours for community groups, leads talks about responsible pet ownership and fostering, and helps local youth with their community projects.

 Project Just Because Partnership

-In 2018, we began a partnership with our local food pantry, Project Just Because.
-For years, we have partnered with individuals and groups in our community getting extra food and supplies to people in need.
-And we were just as excited to partner with the mighty organization that is Project Just Because.
-They serve an incredible number of people in a variety of ways and absolutely felt the need for more pet-related supplies.
+For years, we have partnered with individuals and groups in our community getting extra food and supplies to people in need – or connecting them with resources in their area.
 Most recently, we received a grant from our friends at Middlesex Savings Bank to ensure we can continue to meet the needs of this critical collaboration.